Democratic Party (United States): Social issues

-Shirley Chisholm was the first major-party African American candidate to run nationwide primary campaigns.
+Shirley Chisholm was the first black candidate for a major-party nomination for President of the United States.

 The modern Democratic Party emphasizes social equality and equal opportunity.
 Democrats support voting rights and minority rights, including LGBT rights.
 Democratic president Lyndon B. Johnson signed the Civil Rights Act of 1964, which outlawed racial segregation.
 Carmines and Stimson wrote "the Democratic Party appropriated racial liberalism and assumed federal responsibility for ending racial discrimination."

 Ideological social elements in the party include cultural liberalism, civil libertarianism, and feminism.
 Some Democratic social policies are immigration reform, electoral reform, and women's reproductive rights.

 Equal opportunity

 The Democratic Party is a staunch supporter of equal opportunity for all Americans regardless of sex, age, race, ethnicity, sexual orientation, gender identity, religion, creed, or national origin.
 The Democratic Party has broad appeal across most socioeconomic and ethnic demographics, as seen in recent exit polls.
 Democrats also strongly support the Americans with Disabilities Act to prohibit discrimination against people based on physical or mental disability.
 As such, the Democrats pushed as well the ADA Amendments Act of 2008, a disability rights expansion that became law.

 Most Democrats support affirmative action to further equal opportunity.
 However, in 2020 57% voters in California voted to keep their state constitution's ban on affirmative action, despite Biden winning 63% of the vote in California in the same election.